Black Eyed Beans (Lobia)

 - Add Black Eyed Beans, salt and water close the pressure cooker as pressure cooker starts steaming turn the heat down to medium and cook for 6-7 minutes.

-- Turn off the heat and wait until steam has stopped before opening the pressure cooker.
+- Turn off the heat and wait until the steam has stopped before opening the pressure cooker.
 Black-eyed beans should be soft and tender.

-- Garnish this with wedge of lemon.
+- Garnish this with lemon wedge.

 Notes